netbek/dw-analytics/docs/prefect.md

 ## Flows and tasks

 Flows exist as Python functions and flow entities.
-Python functions are stored in `./projects/<PROJECT_NAME>/flows`, and the flow entities are stored in the Prefect Postgres database.
+Python functions are stored in `./projects/<PROJECT_NAME>/flows`, and the flow entities are stored in the Prefect database.

-The [Prefect dashboard](http://localhost:29020/flows) and CLI (`prefect flows ls`) list flow entities.
+Flow entities appear on the Prefect dashboard under [Flows](http://localhost:29020/flows) and in the CLI at `prefect flows ls`.
 Flows that have not been deployed won't be listed.

 The Python files in `./projects/<PROJECT_NAME>/flows` contain 1 main flow function, optionally subflows, and 1 or more task functions that are used in the flow.